 dnf install mariadb-server

-- Prepare MariaDB server, answer the questions removing the test database
+- Start and prepare MariaDB server.
+Initial root password is blank (just hit enter on password prompt), answer the questions removing the test database

 - Create a database, items in red were invented for this tutorial and will be used again in step 5